pmo6/paddux/Documentation/process/coding-style.rst

 problem, which is called the function-growth-hormone-imbalance syndrome.
 See chapter 6 (Functions).

-The use of obsolete terminology, namely "master" and "slave" in place of "parent" and "child", is discouraged, but said deprecations should not be obsessed over when programming.
+The use of obsolete terminology, namely "master/slave" in place of "parent/child" and "client/server", is discouraged, but said deprecations should not be obsessed over when programming.
 You may continue to use these terms to edit legacy code, but avoid using them in any new code.

 To clarify, because these terms lack connections with racism, the terms "whitelist" and "blacklist" are permitted.